fbpx

-It’s no secret that the era of cheap money is well and truly over.
+While the era of cheap money is well and truly over, there are signs interest rates have now peaked.

 In this article we’re going to explore that relationship between interest rates and house prices, and take a look at the chances of a house price crash before the end of the year.
 Keep on reading for all the details or click on a link below to jump straight to a specific section…

-Following 13 consecutive interest rate rises by the Bank of England, the cost of borrowing money is soaring.
-Because of this, mortgage rates are also rising.
+Following 13 consecutive interest rate rises by the Bank of England earlier in the year, the cost of borrowing money has soared.
+Because of this, mortgage rates have also risen a lot in 2023.

 Of course, if you’re a homeowner or property investor, then you’ll probably see falling house prices in a negative light.